Events Celebrating & Honoring Black History Month

 Mister and That Dang Woman Catering

-Voted top five best caterer and best BBQ in North Carolina by WRAL Voters Choice Awards for the past four years!
-Mister & That Dang Woman share a love for great food, family, and the Lord.
+Voted top five best caterer and best BBQ in North Carolina by WRAL Voters Choice Awards multiple years in a row, Mister & That Dang Woman share a love for great food, family, and the Lord.
 They also share a passion for providing everyone – regardless of budget – with a beautiful experience.

 Gateway Conference and Event Center